isabelafrr06/MaquizWebsite/RAILWAY_SETUP.md

 ```

 Look for:
+- "Using credentials from Rails encrypted credentials" ✅ Best (using master key)
-- "Using credentials from environment variables" ✅ Good
+- "Using credentials from environment variables" ✅ Good (using env vars)
-- "Warning: Admin credentials not found" ❌ Check env vars
+- "Warning: Admin credentials not found" ❌ Check credentials setup

 ### Seeds not running?